aha-app/aha-services/docs/pivotal_tracker.md

-This one-way integration allows you to push your features and requirements in Aha! into Pivotal Tracker.
+This two-way integration allows you to push your features and requirements in Aha! into Pivotal Tracker and get status changes back.

 ## Features